WinUpGo

 In the Quran, gambling (maysir, qimar) is referred to as "the work of Satan" and "the path to enmity and poverty."

-Accordingly, any game based on chance and money bet,
+Accordingly, any game based on chance and money bet is considered sinful and contrary to Islam in Yemen.

 Legislation